yulondawyatt/unit-fundamentals/control-flow/readme.md

 }
 ```

-The content inside of the parenthesis is often referred to as a code block.
-When you come across syntax that provides a code block, you can always write more code inside of it.
+The content inside of the curly braces is referred to as a code block.
+You can always write more code inside when you come across syntax that provides a code block.
 This means you're not just limited to one line of code.

 ```js
 const temperatureInFahrenheit = 29;